2012 National League Championship Series

 San Francisco scored early and then cruised to the win.
 In the 1st inning, Marco Scutaro drew a one-out walk and Pablo Sandoval doubled.
 Buster Posey then hit a ground ball to 3B David Freese, who thought about throwing home, then hesitated, bobbled the ball slightly, and finally had no choice but to relay to first base as Scutaro scored the game's first run.
 In the 2nd, Brandon Belt led off with a triple to deep right-center, and, one out later, Carpenter intentionally walked SS Brandon Crawford to face Vogelsong.
 With the infield drawn in, Vogelsong faked a bunt then hit a tapper towards Pete Kozma at shortstop; Kozma fumbled the ball, allowing Belt to score the second run and Vogelsong to reach safely.
 After Angel Pagan struck out for the second out, Scutaro followed with a double to left, scoring two more runs; Sandoval followed with another single, and the Giants were up 5-0 after two innings.

 In the meantime, Vogelsong was dealing on the mound, not allowing his first hit until two were out in the 5th.
 In 7 innings, he set a career high with 9 strikeouts, allowing only 4 hits and a walk.
 The Cardinals' only run came in the 6th, when Carlos Beltran doubled with two outs and Allen Craig singled him in.
 Vogelsong pitched another inning before giving way to Jeremy Affeldt in the 8th.
 When he left, the two starting pitchers had statistical lines almost identical to those they had put in Game 2: 5 runs - 2 earned - in 4 innings for Carpenter, and 1 run in 7 innings for Vogelsong; the ultimate result was the same as well, a second win for Vogelsong and another loss for Carpenter.
+It turned out to be Carpenter's final major league appearance, as injuries prevented him from ever taking the mound the following season, and he decided to formally retire a little over a year after this game.
 The Giants ended the scoring when Belt singled off Marc Rzepczynski with one out in the 8th, and after Crawford had walked, pinch-hitter Ryan Theriot hit a single off Edward Mujica to make the final score 6-1.
 Sergio Romo then got the last three outs to end the game.

 Game 7 @ AT&T Park